fbpx

 BOOK APPOINTMENT

 You’ve probably heard your dentist or oral care practitioner recommend brushing at least twice a day- and, if you’re anything like the rest of us, you’ve probably wondered if that’s really necessary or just ‘the doctor’ talking!
-Today Vitality takes a long look at the science behind this recommendation, and why it’s so essential for your oral health.
+Today Vitality takes a long look at the science behind this recommendation, and why it’s essential for your oral health to understand how often you should brush your teeth.

 Is brushing your teeth once a day enough?